keirwhitaker/shopify-birthday-suit/README.md

 ### Templates

 The following are included with basic boilerplate code.
 For example <code>product.liquid</code> will output the product title and description along with a form detailing all product variants and price.
+Appropriate HTML is used for headings, paragraphs and lists but are easily customisable.

-All of the following templates are intentionally very basic and designed as starting points.
+All of the following templates are intentionally very basic and designed as starting points:

 * <code>404.liquid</code>
 * <code>article.liquid</code>